 Global management of biofouling is currently under consideration by the International Maritime Organization (IMO).
-The project supervisor, Agnese Marchini is presenting the findings of this study to the 1st GEF-UNDP-IMO GloFouling R&D Forum and Exhibition on Biofouling Management in October in Melbourne, Australia, to inform stakeholders around this.
+The project supervisor, Agnese Marchini is presenting the findings of this study to the 1st GEF-UNDP-IMO GloFouling R&D Forum and Exhibition on Biofouling Management in October in Melbourne, Australia, to inform stakeholders about this.

-Samples from the boats were collected by scuba diving, snorkeling or when the boat was on land.
-They collected and identified macroinvertebrates including species of annelids, mollusks, tunicates, crustaceans and bryozoans.
+Samples from the boats were collected by scuba diving, snorkeling, or when the boat was on land.
+They collected and identified macroinvertebrates including species of annelids, mollusks, tunicates, crustaceans, and bryozoans.

 Aylin Ulman warned that “the actual number of alien species could be much more than were found in this study since macroalgae were not identified here due to time limitations.”
 She also added that due to funding limitations “data was not collected from the Southern Mediterranean countries.”

 On further research into alien species and recreational boating in the Mediterranean Aylin Ulman said “Longtime colleague Jasmine Ferrario at the University of Pavia is using this extensive dataset on alien species to build a model to identify high-risk marinas using environmental factors and marina characteristics.
 Some new marinas are now being sampled to validate the model.”